 Can I meet the people who receive my loved one’s organs?

 Yes.
 A meeting is possible if both parties agree to this.

 Organ Donation: More Facts About the Process

-- A person must pass away in a hospital on a ventilator in order for their organs to be medically suitable for donation.
+- A person must pass away in a hospital on a ventilator in order for his organs to be medically suitable for donation.

 - Brain death because of a stroke or because of a traumatic injury are often the cause of death that make someone eligible for organ donation, though this is not always the case.